Skip to content

 Variance view shows overruns before they become misses

-Every task with an estimate shows its live variance logged hours against estimated hours in real time.
-A task that's two hours over estimate on day 3 of a 5-day sprint is a visible, actionable signal.
-The same task discovered at sprint close is a post-mortem.
+Every task with an estimate shows its live variance.
+A task two hours over on day 3 of a 5-day sprint is actionable; at sprint close, a post-mortem.

 Dashboard widget gives leads a live team view